-Don’t be an ‘Ick’: Tinder’s Dating Dictionary aims to clear the flirty confusion
+Don’t be an ‘ick’: Tinder’s dating dictionary aims to clear the flirty confusion

 Breadcrumbing (unrelated to Hansel and Gretel) is a reference to low-effort flirting, showing some interest.
 The intent is to keep the other person interested without any actual commitment.

-Cushioning pretty much means that someone is keeping several “backup” relationships in their pocket in case the main one doesn’t work.
+Cushioning pretty much means that someone is keeping several “backup” relationships in their pocket in case the main one doesn’t work out.

 Eco-dumping is what it sounds like: dumping someone over their lack of commitment to environmental issues.

-Kittenfishing is basically a lesser form of catfishing, but still changing some aspects of yourself to come off as more attractive, but not your entire physical appearance.
+Kittenfishing is basically a lesser form of catfishing, but still changing some aspects of yourself to come off as more attractive, though not your entire physical appearance.

 Icks are turn-offs or things someone doesn’t like or finds repulsive.